 Where appropriate, our team work in conjunction with respected experts in family law matters, including barristers, accountants, property valuers, counsellors, and mediators.

 If you have recently separated, you may need help with the following:

 Our family lawyers will provide practical advice and legal expertise, including negotiation, preliminary agreements, mediation, consent orders, arbitration and Family Court proceedings.

 If you have recently separated, it is important that you speak to us about:

 When parties have separated and either/both parties owns assets, liabilities, or financial resources, the parties will need to reach an agreement on how those assets, liabilities or financial resources should be divided between the parties.

 Married couples have 12 months from the date of the divorce to apply to the family courts for a property settlement.
 De facto couples have 24 months from the date of separation to apply to the family courts for a property settlement.

 It is important to remember that each individual case is different and will be treated according to the facts of the case.
 Often parties hear from a friend or relative, ‘property settlement is 50/50” or “he took everything and I got nothing”, it is important to speak with a property settlement lawyer about your entitlement according to the facts of your case.

 When deciding how to divide the assets, following the breakdown of a relationship, the Court will use the ‘four-step’ approach as follows:

-Our family lawyers can help you to understand your entitlements with respect to your property settlement and can help with:
+Our property settlement lawyers in Brisbane can help you to understand your entitlements with respect to your property settlement and can help with: